Igor-Ledok/Sql-Query-Builder/doc/scenarious.md

-# Handling Multiple Tables in the SQL Query Builder
+# Scenarios for Interaction in SQL Query Builder

-This document describes the possible scenarios of how the SQL Query Builder application interacts with multiple tables, including potential issues and approaches to solving them.
-The goal is to ensure correct interaction with the database in various scenarios and provide a logical and clear behavior for the user.
+This document describes various scenarios of user interaction with SQL Query Builder, including possible errors and approaches to solving them.
+The goal is to ensure the program works correctly in different cases and provides logical behavior for the user.

 ---

-## Scenarios for Table Interaction

-### Scenario 1: Single Table
+## Scenario 1: Working with a Single Table

 - Description:
   The user selects only one table, such as `Customers`.

 - Program Logic:
   - The program displays a list of columns from the selected table.
   - A simple SQL query is generated:
     ```sql
     SELECT CustomerID, CustomerName, ContactNumber
     FROM Customers;
     ```
   - The user can add filters, sorting, and select specific columns.

 - Expected Result:
-  A table with data from the single selected table is displayed correctly.
+  The program correctly displays data from the selected single table.

 ---

-### Scenario 2: Two Related Tables
+## Scenario 2: Working with Multiple Related Tables

 - Description:
-  The user selects two tables that have a clear relationship via a foreign key, such as `Customers` and `Orders` (related through `CustomerID`).
+  The user selects two or more tables that are related via a foreign key, such as `Customers` and `Orders` (related through `CustomerID`).

 - Program Logic:
-  - The program automatically identifies the relationship using the foreign key.
+  - The program automatically identifies the relationship via the foreign key.
-  - By default, the program suggests an `INNER JOIN`.
-The user can manually change this to `LEFT JOIN`, `RIGHT JOIN`, or another type of join.
+  - A default join type (`INNER JOIN`) is suggested, but the user can choose another type (`LEFT JOIN`, `RIGHT JOIN`, etc.).
-  - If the user prefers, they can explicitly specify a `CROSS JOIN`.
-  - A query is generated:
+  - An SQL query is generated:
     ```sql
-    SELECT Customers.CustomerName, Orders.OrderID, Orders.OrderDate, Orders.TotalAmount
+    SELECT Customers.CustomerName, Orders.OrderID, Orders.OrderDate
     FROM Customers
     INNER JOIN Orders ON Customers.CustomerID = Orders.CustomerID;
     ```
-  - The user can select columns from both tables and add filters and sorting.
+  - If the user removes one of the tables, all relationships with that table are removed, and the program notifies the user.

 - Expected Result:
-  A combined table with data from the two related tables is displayed correctly.
+  The program displays data from related tables.
+If a table is removed, its relationships are also removed, and the interface reflects this.

 ---

-### Scenario 3: Two Unrelated Tables
+## Scenario 3: Working with Unrelated Tables

 - Description:
-  The user selects two tables that do not have a clear relationship, such as `Customers` and `Products`.
+  The user selects tables that do not have a clear relationship (e.g., `Customers` and `Products`).

 - Program Logic:
-  - The program informs the user that the tables are unrelated and suggests manually specifying a join condition (via the `ON` clause).
+  - The program notifies the user that the tables are unrelated and offers options:
+    - Specify the relationship manually.
-  - If the user does not specify a join condition, a `CROSS JOIN` is used:
+    - Use a `CROSS JOIN` if no relationship is specified.
+  - An SQL query is generated:
     ```sql
     SELECT Customers.CustomerName, Products.ProductName
     FROM Customers
     CROSS JOIN Products;
     ```

 - Expected Result:
-  Either a Cartesian product of the two tables is displayed, or a table based on the manually specified join condition.
+  The program displays either the Cartesian product of the tables or data based on the manually specified relationship.

 ---

-### Scenario 4: More Than Two Related Tables
+## Scenario 4: Removing Tables Used in Parameters

-- Description:
+- Description
-  The user selects three or more related tables, such as `Customers`, `Orders`, and `OrderDetails`.
+  The user removes a table that is used in filters, sorting, or other parameters.

 - Program Logic:
-  - The program automatically determines the relationships through a chain of foreign keys:
-    - `Customers.CustomerID -> Orders.CustomerID`
-    - `Orders.OrderID -> OrderDetails.OrderID`
-  - If there are ambiguous foreign keys, the program asks the user to select the correct one.
+  - All parameters related to the removed table (filters, sorting, grouping) are automatically removed or reset.
-  - A query is generated:
+  - The user is notified:
-    ```sql
-    SELECT Customers.CustomerName, Orders.OrderID, OrderDetails.ProductID, OrderDetails.Quantity
-    FROM Customers
-    INNER JOIN Orders ON Customers.CustomerID = Orders.CustomerID
-    INNER JOIN OrderDetails ON Orders.OrderID = OrderDetails.OrderID;
-    ```
+    *"Parameters related to the removed table have been cleared."*
+  - If the table is used in relationships, those relationships are also removed, with a notification:
+    *"Relationships with the removed table have been cleared."*

 - Expected Result:
-  A table with combined data from all related tables is displayed correctly.
+  The program updates and removes all parameters and relationships related to the removed table.

 ---

-### Scenario 5: Unrelated Tables in the List
+## Scenario 5: Removing a Key Table in a Relationship Chain

 - Description:
-  The user selects several tables, some of which are related while others are not, such as `Customers`, `Orders`, and `Suppliers`.
+  The user removes a table that serves as a central node for multiple related tables (e.g., `A -> B -> C`, where `B` is removed).

 - Program Logic:
-  - The program generates an SQL query for the related tables (`Customers` and `Orders`) and provides options for the unrelated tables:
-    - Suggest adding a `CROSS JOIN`.
-    - Allow the user to manually specify a join condition.
-    - Exclude unrelated tables from the query and display a warning.
+  - The program checks if a direct relationship between the remaining tables can be established.
+  - If no direct relationship is possible, all parameters and relationships involving the removed table are cleared.
+  - The user is notified:
+    *"Removing this table resulted in the removal of all dependent parameters and relationships."*

 - Expected Result:
-  A table with data from the related tables is displayed, while the unrelated tables are either excluded or handled separately.
+  The program removes all parameters and relationships related to the removed table and informs the user about the changes.

 ---

-### Scenario 6: More Than Two Unrelated Tables
+## Scenario 6: Incorrect Table Removal

 - Description:
-  The user selects three or more tables that are not related, such as `Customers`, `Products`, and `Suppliers`.
+  The user attempts to remove a table without first removing the parameters that use it.

 - Program Logic:
-  - The program suggests either manually specifying join conditions or using multiple `CROSS JOIN` statements:
-    ```sql
-    SELECT Customers.CustomerName, Products.ProductName, Suppliers.SupplierName
-    FROM Customers
-    CROSS JOIN Products
-    CROSS JOIN Suppliers;
-    ```
+  - The program displays a warning before removal:
+    *"Removing this table will result in the removal of all related parameters (sorting, filters, relationships).
+Are you sure you want to continue?"*
+  - After confirmation, the parameters and relationships are removed.

 - Expected Result:
-  A table with the Cartesian product of all rows from the selected tables is displayed.
+  The user is warned about the consequences of removing the table, and changes are applied only after confirmation.

 ---

-### Scenario 7: Tables Without Foreign Keys
+## Scenario 7: Working with Tables Without Foreign Keys

 - Description:
-  The tables are logically related, but the foreign key is not defined in the database.
+  Tables are logically related, but foreign keys are not defined in the database.

 - Program Logic:
-  - The program suggests the user manually specify the join condition (e.g., `Customers.CustomerID = Orders.CustomerID`).
+  - The program prompts the user to manually specify the relationship condition (e.g., `Customers.CustomerID = Orders.CustomerID`).
-  - A query is generated:
+  - After specifying the condition, an SQL query is generated:
     ```sql
     SELECT Customers.CustomerName, Orders.OrderID
     FROM Customers
     INNER JOIN Orders ON Customers.CustomerID = Orders.CustomerID;
     ```

 - Expected Result:
-  A table is displayed based on the manually specified join condition.
+  The program correctly displays data based on the manually specified relationship condition.

 ---

-This document outlines the key scenarios and approaches for handling multiple tables in the SQL Query Builder.
-If necessary, it can be extended with additional details or examples.
+This document outlines the key scenarios for using SQL Query Builder and handling data in various situations.
+The document can be expanded with additional scenarios or details as necessary.